RyanCPeters/UWB_FALL_2018/css350_mgmnt_princip/Personnel_presentation/ReadMe.md

 ===

 Based upon the readings in:
-- The Human Challenge: Managing Yourself And Others In Organizations -- 7'th edition
+- *The Human Challenge: Managing Yourself And Others In Organizations* -- 7'th edition
   + By Mary L. Tucker, Anne M. McCarthy, and Douglas A. Benton
-- The Human Side Of Managing Technological Innovation: A Collection of Readings
+- *The Human Side Of Managing Technological Innovation: A Collection of Readings* -- 2nd edition
   + Edited by Ralph Katz

 ---